lrdj/goodlookslikethis/_cases_practitioner/defra-LIP.md

 title: "Defra Livestock Information Programme"

 subtitle: >
   The Livestock Information programme (LIP) had been running for a little over two years when I joined the team to lead the design of the service.
-Lots of work had been done, but nothing had been delivered yet, and passing Beta assessment did not seem like a possibility.
+Lots of work had been done, but nothing had been delivered yet, and passing a Beta GDS service assessment did not seem like a possibility.

 index_image: "/i/cases/lip/LIP_relationships_Venn_diagram.png"
 hero_image: "/i/cases/lip/lip-tube-map.jpg"